Cornerstone (software): Reception

 When Cornerstone was released in 1985, it was widely hailed as a giant leap forward in usability.
 All commands were menu-driven, an innovative feature at the time.
 Many powerful features never before seen were available, such as command-completion and context-sensitive help.
 One PC Week columnist wrote, "Cornerstone is the best program I have ever used... the program is so easy to use, explaining its use is almost redundant.
 If you need a relational database, buy Cornerstone."
 One significant achievement noted by reviewers was that Infocom was able to contain the entire program on one floppy disk, a bonus provided by their use of their custom virtual machine (in addition to other facilities, it compressed text).

+InfoWorld said that Cornerstone was "surprisingly powerful [but] still needs work".
+Approving of its ease of use, reporting ability, sophisticated relational features, and excellent documentation, the magazine said that such virtues "make Cornerstone's shortcomings all the more disappointing".
+Confusing menus, "torturously slow" performance, and lack of a dBASE-like programming language—or a text parser like Infocom's games—caused InfoWorld to recommend it "only if you're willing to live with its other limitations".

 Infocom's use of a VM affected performance.
 For simple operations, Cornerstone's performance was fine.
 However, for intensive operations, such as importing text files and sorting, Cornerstone dragged, especially when compared to the dominant database available at the time of Cornerstone's release, dBase III.
 One review noted that after waiting over three hours for a single text file to be imported, all similar benchmark tests were abandoned.